mathewkbejoy/challenges/README.md

 1. Make sure you are on the master branch by typing `git checkout master` from the terminal in Cloud 9
 2. Run `git fetch new-challenges` to pull down the updated challenges
 3. Run `git merge new-challenges/master` to merge the updated challenges into the repo associated with Cloud 9
-4. Checkout your working branch by running `git checkout {username}` (username should be first initial and last name e.g. eschwartz)
+4. Checkout your working branch by running `git checkout username` (username should be first initial and last name e.g. eschwartz)
 5. Merge the new challenges into your working branch by running `git merge master`

 ####Working with and saving challenges####
 **When coding always make sure you are on your working branch**

-1. Make sure your working branch is checked out by running `git checkout {username}` (username should be first initial and last name e.g. eschwartz)
+1. Make sure your working branch is checked out by running `git checkout username` (username should be first initial and last name e.g. eschwartz)
 2. To save the work you have done run `git add .` to add the files you have modified to your branch
 3. Commit your work by running `git commit -m “comment about work just completed”`